21 River Rd, Marshfield, MA 02050, USA

 Captain J. H. Smith was the first keeper of the Fourth Cliff Lifesaving Station.
 He was succeeded by Captain Frederick Stanley, who served for many years.
 The Lifesaving Station had a crew of 7 men and a 25-foot lifeboat.
 The northern patrol route was across the gravel road on the shingle beach between Fourth and Third Cliffs, all the way up to First Cliff, along the water.
 The southern route was to the mouth of the river, about 3 miles, near present-day Rexhame Beach.
 The Hotel Humarock was about 1.5 miles south of the lifesaving station.
 In between were low-lying sand dunes.
 The walk between was tough in inclement weather.
 The patrolmen were blasted with wind, sand, salt spray and water.
 Their job was to watch for ships in distress, and to employ lifeboats, surfboats, and the breeches buoy to conduct rescues.

-The bridge at Sea Street in Marshfield, which crosses the South River to Marshfield Avenue in Humarock, is named for Captain Frederick Stanley.
+The Sea Street Bridge in Marshfield, which crosses the South River to Marshfield Avenue in Humarock, is named for Captain Frederick Stanley.
 It was built in 1888, rebuilt in 1952, and formally dedicated in 1998, to mark the 100th Anniversary of the Portland Gale.
 It was replaced in 2007.

 Habitats and Wildlife